IMvision12/Image-Super-Resolution/README.md

     2. perpectual loss = content loss + adversarial loss

 # Dataset
 * [DIV2K](https://www.tensorflow.org/datasets/catalog/div2k) is a popular single-image super-resolution dataset which contains 1,000 images with different scenes and is splitted to 800 for training, 100 for validation and 100 for testing.
+This dataset contains low resolution images with different types of degradations.
+I have used x4 bicubic downsampled images as low resolution image